Data-Design-Dimension/workshop-styles-plotly/README.md

 Code for a workshop originally developed for an Unconference session during the [Outlier Conference](https://outlierconf.com/) hosted by Data Visualization Society.

-To jump right in:
+## To jump right in:
 Fork this repository, or download the Jupyter Notebook file Styling_Plotly_Themes_Templates.ipynb.

 Ever have that feeling that a lot of data viz you see screams the tool it was made in?
-Using the [Plotly Open Source](https://github.com/plotly/plotly.py) Python graphing library, we will take a look under the hood of:
+Using the [Plotly Open Source Python Graphing Library](https://github.com/plotly/plotly.py), we will take a look under the hood of:

 - the style themes available,
 - understand the visual elements like figure and chart backgrounds, and